 To have a chance at a par, your shot into the green has to get there.
 It has to arrive.
 Where it’s appropriate, for shots you intend to hit the green, be they approaches from the fairway or pitches from closer in, play to hit the ball past the pin.
 This is the scoring zone.

 Most greens are deeper than you think.
 If you think you have a 6-iron to the pin, hit the 5.
 That choice guarantees you will fly the hazards around the green, which are usually in front.
-It allows for your average shot to get to the pin, rather than depending on your best shot.
-Taking the longer club corrects the tendency to under-club.
+It allows for hitting less than your best shot, which is the shot we hit maybe 90 percent of the time.

-There are some greens that are so steep from back to front that hitting the ball past the hole is the last thing you want to do.
-Play to the pin and if you end up short, that’s all to the good.
+True, some greens that are so steep from back to front that hitting the ball past the hole is the last thing you want to do.
+But that’s an exception.

 Vivien Saunders had this to say about arriving: